digital-raven/raven/README.md

 into a reasonbly configured machine for the intended use.

 ## Usage
-Start with raven-minimal.
+Start with raven-terminal.
 This will familiarize you with the basic functionality present on all raven patterns.
 From there you may install a more fully equipped varient, or perhaps another operating system entirely?